 Portugal is located in an active seismic zone.
 While seismic activity is rare, it can be devastating.

 Information about active events - Portugal’s National Authority for Civil Protection (primarily in Portuguese)

 Dial 112 for emergency assistance.

 Lisbon - Embassy of Canada

-For emergency assistance after hours, contact the Embassy of Canada to Portugal in Lisbon and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the embassy of Canada in Lisbon and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.